 The next diagram shows the proposed 220V Li-ion Battery Module charger circuit, let's understand its functioning in detail with the following explanation:

-The design is quite similar to one of the previous concepts regarding a high voltage battery charger circuit, except the relay part which is replaced with an SCR here, and the inclusion of a high voltage dropping capacitor for an added safety.
+The design is quite similar to one of the previous concepts regarding a high voltage battery charger circuit, except the relay section which is replaced with an SCR here, and the inclusion of a high voltage dropping capacitor for an added safety.

 The mains high current is suitably dropped by the reactance of the 100uF/400V non-polar capacitor to around 5amps which is applied to the battery bank via the indicated SCR.
 This current can be increased to higher level by simply increasing the capacitance values of the shown 100uF/400V cap.